Numerical methods for multiscale inverse problems

 Then $\uhmm\rightarrow U$ as $e(HMM)\rightarrow 0$.
 For the periodic homogenization problem it is also shown that

-The errors in our implementation of HMM are plotted in Figure \ref{fig:erreps} and Figure \ref{fig:errcellsize}.
-The full solution to \refeq{ms} with $f=1$ subject to Dirichlet boundary conditions $\ueps|_{\partial\Omega}=0$ is computed using direct numerical simulation on a fine scale mesh with spacing $h=1/800$.
-Macroscopic solutions computed using analytic formulas and HMM, denoted by $U_{HOM}$ and $U_{HMM}$ respectively, are discretized on a coarse resolution mesh with spacing $H=1/20$.
-In the HMM simulations, local subdomains $I_\delta$ are used to approximate the effective coefficient.
-Figure \ref{fig:erreps} contains a plot of the errors between the oscillatory solution and the effective solutions as $\epsilon$ varies.
-In this case, a fixed HMM cell size $\delta = 10\epsilon$ is used.
-Figure \ref{fig:errcellsize} contains a plot of the errors as the HMM cell size is varied and $\epsilon=1/100$.
-[2]{ }
+A comparison of errors from using a purely macroscale solver and HMM is given in Figure \ref{fig:erreps} and Figure \ref{fig:errcellsize}.
+The full solution $\ueps$ to \refeq{ms} with $b=0$ and $f=1$ subject to Dirichlet boundary conditions $\ueps|_{\partial\Omega}=0$, is computed using direct numerical simulation on a fine mesh with element size $h=1/800$.
+Solutions $U$ of the homogenized equation \refeq{eff} are resolved on a coarse resolution mesh of element size $H=1/20$.
+We denote by $U_{HOM}$ and $U_{HMM}$ the approximations of $U$ using analytic formulas and HMM, respectively.

 In the case of unknown or random microstructure, HMM can be performed ``on the fly'', and computational time can be reduced using parallel solvers for the local cell problems.
 For periodic problems in two dimensions (as in this work), precomputing the cell problem solutions increases the efficiency of HMM.